 The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

 The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for varying levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
 Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of choosing certified HVAC technicians include:

-Can help lower costs and speed up services: Technicians who spend the time and resources required for these certifications often use less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help lower costs and speed up services: Technicians who spend the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Pella, consider requesting an appointment with Van Haaften Plumbing & Heating.
 Get in touch by giving us a call at 641-628-3621 today.